PELVIC FLOOR DYSFUNCTION

 WHAT TEMPORARILY CAN HELP:

 - Hot water or heat often helps temporarily

 - Heat sometimes flares up symptoms; patients feel relief using cold packs or ice

 - The family of drugs called benzodiazepines can often relieve symptoms for a few hours and are helpful when used skillfully

-- Benzodiazepines are addictive and when used regularly for pelvic pain, they tend to lose their effectiveness when used regularly over time and can cause addiction
+- Benzodiazepines are addictive and when used regularly for pelvic pain, they can lose their effectiveness

 - Benzodiazepines typically make the user tired and should not be used when driving or having to be alert